Which city is cheaper, San Antonio or Chattanooga?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both San Antonio and Chattanooga are popular destinations to visit in the summer with plenty of activities.
+Most visitors come to Chattanooga for the hiking and the family-friendly experiences during these months.
 Also, the summer months attract visitors to San Antonio because of the music scene and the family-friendly experiences.

 In the summer, Chattanooga is cooler than San Antonio.
-Typically, the summer temperatures in Chattanooga in July are around 81°F (27°C), and San Antonio is about 87°F (31°C).
+Typically, the summer temperatures in Chattanooga in July average around 81°F (27°C), and San Antonio averages at about 87°F (31°C).

 It's quite sunny in San Antonio.
 The sun comes out a lot this time of the year in Chattanooga.
 Chattanooga usually receives less sunshine than San Antonio during summer.
 Chattanooga gets 265 hours of sunny skies, while San Antonio receives 307 hours of full sun in the summer.